Dene33/world-gpt/README.md

 - **Changing World Characteristics:** Various aspects of the world, such as its temperature and environment, dynamically shift and transform.
 These changes trigger a chain of events that prompt the NPCs to respond and adapt, creating a dynamic and realistic narrative

+- **Text-to-image Generation:** Generated textual descriptions of the world and characters are fed to the text-to-image (Dall-e 3 by default) model which generates wonderful images that support the story

 Ultimately, the world's and NPC's conditions converge to create an exceptional story.

-[Try it for free on the web](https://www.story-generator.ai/), [Try it for free locally](https://github.com/Dene33/world-gpt/releases), or [buy it to support the creator](https://dene33.gumroad.com/l/story-generator?referrer=https%3A%2F%2Fwww.story-generator.ai%2Fpricing%2F&wanted=true).
-The latter option includes the complete source code and requires a one-time payment only (no subscriptions!).
+[Try it for free on the web](https://www.story-generator.ai/), [run it for free locally](https://github.com/Dene33/world-gpt/releases), or [buy it to support the creator](https://dene33.gumroad.com/l/story-generator?referrer=https%3A%2F%2Fwww.story-generator.ai%2Fpricing%2F&wanted=true).
 Story Generator is built entirely using [Shiny](https://shiny.posit.co/py/) so if you want to know how to build web apps with Shiny alongside ChatGPT in an asynchronous manner that's a great source of knowledge!
 Additionally, you can employ Story Generator in your own game by customizing the code to suit your requirements.

 ## Install from source
 1. Clone the repo
 2. Create a Python 3.10 environment, here is how you can do it with conda `conda create -n worldgpt python=3.10.6`
 3. Install all the requirement packages with `pip install -r requirements.txt`
 4. Finally run the app with `python ./story_generator.py`
 5. Provide your OpenAI key.
 [See here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key).
-This repo doesn't contain the OpenAI key
+This repo doesn't contain the OpenAI key.
+If you want to try it for free, visit https://www.story-generator.ai/ It might be available if the usage of my openai key has not exceed the limits :)

 ## TODO
 1. ~~Text-to-image generation~~